Santos FC: Crest and colors

 The first colors chosen for the new club were white, azure blue and golden lemon as an homage to Concórdia Club.
 But the difficulty to fabricate the colors on the uniform during those times forced a board meeting a year after the club's foundation.
 Pelúcio Paul suggested switching the official colors to white and black.
 According to Paul, the color white represents peace and black represents nobility.
 It received wide approval from the club members and the president of Santos, Raymundo Marques, based the club on the new colors.

 Since the club's foundation, Santos have had eight main crests, though all underwent minor variations.
 In 1912, Santos adopted a black and white striped shield, with one of the early leather footballs in the middle and a diagonal band with the letters "SFBC".
 In order to pay homage to Concórdia Club (who let Santos use their headquarters to plan its foundation), the club used a crest that incorporated three golden lemon letters, the letters S, F and C, in the center of an azure blue circle.
 At the end of 1912, the crest was remade with a white band around the circle.
 The white band was surrounded by a golden lemon border.
 The letters were colored white with golden lemon serving as its outside borders.
 Due to the difficulty of creating these colors consistently, the crest was rebranded to a white badge with black borders and the letters 'SFC' colored black.

 Later in 1913, the crest was redesigned as a badge inside a globe showing longitude and latitude lines as well as the equator.
 The badge had a black, diagonal band with "S.F.C." in white text.
 The top half above the band was white with a leather ball at the top left corner.
 The bottom half was a black and white striped background.
 Above the badge was a crown.
 During 1915, the club temporarily changed its name to União Futebol Clube and were forced to create a temporary crest for that year.
 The crest was an escutcheon with a white band that read 'União F.C.' and a black background.
 In 1925, the globe and crown were removed from the crest and it took its future form, only going through a remodelling in 2005.

-In December 27, 2022, the club added a crown to the crest in honor of Pelé, the honor is positioned above the crest, between the two stars referring to the Intercontinental Cup titles in 1962 and 1963.
+On December 27, 2022, the club added a crown to the crest in honor of Pelé (who would later pass away two days after), the honor is positioned above the crest, between the two stars referring to the Intercontinental Cup titles in 1962 and 1963.
 The honor was proposed in the new statute, which was approved in November.
 Article 103 of the text says that "Santos will use in professional, amateur and futsal football games, both in the men's and women's categories, in all of its shirts, a crown over the existing stars of world titles, by way of permanent homage to Edson Arantes do Nascimento, O Rei Pelé".